 SNPnexus checks any overlap with putative copy number variations (CNVs) such as gains/losses, insertions/deletions (InDels), duplications, inversions and complex types determined from various methods, as annotated by the Database of Genomic Variants (DGV).

-Going beyond SIFT and PolyPhen predictions for the deleterious effect of coding variants on protein functions, SNPnexus users can now obtain the predicted functional impact of noncoding variants from eight popular noncoding variant scoring algorithms.
+Going beyond SIFT and PolyPhen predictions for the deleterious effect of coding variants on protein functions, SNPnexus users can now obtain the predicted functional impact of noncoding variants from up to eight popular noncoding variant scoring algorithms.